This post may contain affiliate links. Please read my disclosure and privacy policy.

-Dinner just got easier and more beautiful with these vegan supper stuffed sweet potatoes!
-Filled with with hummus, toasted walnuts, pomegranate seeds, and mint, this easy meal is packed with big flavors, extraordinary nutrition, and supreme satisfaction.
+Dinner just got easier and more beautiful with these vegan stuffed sweet potatoes with hummus, walnuts & pomegranate!
+This easy meal is packed with big flavors, extraordinary nutrition, and supreme satisfaction.
 In addition to being naturally gluten-free, grain-free and vegan, a simple Paleo option is provided.

 I won’t beat around the bush today, as I am guessing that you, like me, have a long to-do list (is it just me, or do Tuesdays end up as the most hectic days?
 Perhaps it’s because the coming weekend feels a long way away and the previous one already feels long past).